mkenne15/mkenne15.github.io/personalblog/_posts/2016-04-05-what-does-a-desk-tell-you.markdown

 date:   2016-04-05
 categories: personal
 ---
+*I consider the following to be an attempt at some creative writing.
+It's not very good, but it was stimulating, and a good way to procrastinate on a Tuesday afternoon.*

 Recently, in between the bursts of productivity that occur between drinking cups of tea, I've been looking at my desk and wondering *"If someone were to see it, what would they think?"*